DeadlyKitten/PlateUp-Honk-Mod/README.md

 This mod requires BepInEx.
 If you don't already have it, you can download the latest version [here](https://github.com/BepInEx/BepInEx/releases/latest).

-Download the BepInEx_x64_xxx.zip and extract it to the root game folder to install.
+Download the `BepInEx_x64_xxx.zip` _(`xxx` will be whatever the latest version is)_ and extract it to the game's root folder to install.

-(note: you must run the game at least once to complete the installation)
+_(note: you must run the game at least once to complete the installation)_

 ### Setup

-Clone the project, then create a file in the root of the project directory named:
+Clone the project, then create a file in the root of the project directory named: `PlateUpHonk.csproj.user`

-`PlateUpHonk.csproj.user`

 Here you need to set the `GameDir` property to match your install directory.